+A pre-proposal conference will be held at 1:30 P.M, Alaska Time, on March 3, 2023, via Zoom.
 The purpose of the conference is to discuss the work to be performed with the prospective offerors and allow them to ask questions concerning the RFP.
 Questions and answers will be transcribed and sent to prospective offerors as soon as possible after the meeting.

-Offerors with a disability needing accommodation should contact the procurement officer prior to the date set for the pre-proposal conference so that reasonable accommodation can be made.
+Offerors needing accommodation should contact the procurement officer prior to the date set for the preproposal conference so that reasonable accommodation can be made.
+Participants may connect into the meeting using the following: